Mars Hill, North Carolina: History

-Long occupied by indigenous peoples, this area was not settled by European Americans much before the American Revolutionary War.
-They were mostly yeomen and subsistence farmers, many of whom had Scots-Irish ethnicity.
+Long occupied by indigenous peoples, this area was not settled by European Americans much before the Revolutionary War.
+They were mostly yeomen and subsistence farmers, many of whom had Scotch-Irish ethnicity.
 The California Creek Missionary Baptist Church, Mars Hill College Historic District, Mars Hill High School, and Thomas J. Murray House are listed on the National Register of Historic Places.